Reputation & Slashing

 - The Validator is liable to be slashed, if this state is coupled with a negative reputation value,

 - The Validator is still expected to participate in witnessing and submitting heartbeats.

 Validators, once the required time has passed, can have their suspended state lifted by submitting a valid heartbeat.
 If this does not happen by the end of the heartbeat interval, the Validator will be downgraded to offline, meaning they’ll have to wait for the next heartbeat interval before they get the chance to return to an online state.

-Tuning the time-penalties and exact numbers in regards to how reputation affects slashing is important.
+Tuning the time-penalties and exact numbers in regard to how reputation affects slashing is important.
 It is impossible to know exactly why a Validator triggered a suspension condition.
-In otherwise performant Validators, a situation could arise where they may have just gone offline before they were called upon, and therefore a suspension occured.
-In this situation however, the Validator should not experience any major difference in reputation.
+In otherwise performant Validators, a situation could arise where they may have just gone offline before they were called upon, and therefore a suspension occurred.
+In this situation, however, the Validator should not experience any major difference in reputation.
 Similarly, Validators which just submit heartbeats in an attempt to evade higher server costs will get repeatedly suspended and then slashed anyway.
 Finding the exact parameters to strike a balance between the different cases is an ongoing process.

 Reputation which has been accrued by a Validator should roll over into the next epoch if they make it to the next Authority Set.
 This allows them to drop out of the Authority Set and then re-enter in a future epoch with the same amount of reputation.
-It should be noted that the reputation is not taken into account during the Validator rotation process.
+It should be noted that reputation is not taken into account during the Validator rotation process.
 Instead, any Validators that are offline (as defined by the State Chain), at the time of an auction being completed, will not be considered for selection in the new Authority Set.